kayden-s/option-pricing-app/README.md

 # Derivio

 Derivio is a web platform for pricing financial options using three quantitative methods:

+1. Black-Scholes model
-Black-Scholes, Monte Carlo Simulation, and the Binomial Model.
+2. Monte Carlo simulation
+3. Binomial model

 The app fetches data for 105,000+ stocks and provides an interactive interface for analysis and comparison.

 ---